 The following are our key funding guidelines:

-- Proposals are accepted in response to specific Requests for Proposals and via an online system (the Login portion of this website).
+- Proposals are accepted in response to specific Requests for Proposals and via our online portal (the login portion of this website).

-- At this time, our funding is focused predominantly in New Mexico around our Early Opportunities Initiative.
+- At this time, our funding is focused on early childhood in New Mexico, which we define as prenatal to three.

 - In most cases, the limit for a first-time grant is $15,000.
-Exceptions may be made for certain policy and advocacy initiatives or work in the higher education arena.
+Exceptions may be made for larger initiatives.

-- Grants are only made to organizations recognized as nonprofit by the IRS, that have a fiscal sponsor classified as such, or are a government or tribal government entity.
+- Grants are only made to organizations recognized as nonprofit by the IRS, that have a fiscal sponsor classified as such, or are a government or other tribal nonprofit entity.

 - We do not fund grants to individuals, for religious purposes, or for political activity.

-- The Foundation will only support organizations that have a comprehensive policy of non-discrimination applying to employees, volunteers, and services, and that has been endorsed and approved by the organization's board of directors.
-Organizations applying for first-time funding are required to submit a written policy signed by the board chair and executive director.
-Guidelines for the nondiscrimination statement may be found here.
+- The Foundation will only support organizations whose boards have passed a comprehensive policy of non-discrimination applying to employees, volunteers, and services.
+Organizations applying for first-time funding are required to submit a policy (guidelines may be found here).

-Grants for providers of direct services that benefit babies and toddlers prenatal to age three and their families or local collaborations around the delivery of early childhood services.
-We seek programs that may best advance our outcome goal of the well-being of infants and toddlers (and of underserved populations in particular).
-We recognize the broad range of approaches this may include, such as home visitation, prenatal/infant healthcare, parent education, child care, etc.
+Grants for providers of direct services that benefit babies and toddlers prenatal to age three and their families/caregivers or local collaborations around the delivery of early childhood services.
+We seek programs to advance the well-being of infants and toddlers (and of underserved populations in particular).
+We recognize the broad range of approaches this may include such as prenatal support, maternal/infant healthcare, home visiting, parent/caregiver education, early childhood development, etc.

-Grants that support organizations engaged in local or statewide early childhood advocacy, policy development, and awareness campaigns.
-This may also include initiatives spotlighting general or specific aspects of early childhood best practice that are replicable and can be brought to scale.
+(A) Through advocacy or policy: Grants that support organizations engaged in local or statewide early childhood advocacy, policy development, and awareness campaigns that will benefit our youngest and most vulnerable.

 In a program empowering teen moms, a Mother Tongue Project